- Ideas & How-Tos

 Before performing any maintenance, cleaning or inspections on you equipment, turn it off and make sure all blades and moving parts have come to a stop.
 On gasoline-powered equipment, unplug the spark plug wire(s) as instructed in the manual.
 Disconnect electric equipment from its power supply.
 Remove the ignition key (if equipped).
 Follow any pre-maintenance procedures the manufacturer specifies.

 1. Change the engine oil after the first 5 hours of operation (or as recommended by the manufacturer) of a new machine.
 New engines naturally create mineral deposits over this break-in period that affect power and performance.

 2. Add fuel stabilizer to your gas supply can to prevent deposits that affect engine efficiency.

-3. Improve performance and prolong the life of your 2-cycle gas engine - take care to measure correctly when mixing the gas/oil ratio.
+3. Improve performance and prolong the life of your 2-cycle gas engines — take care to measure correctly when mixing the gas and oil.
 (Follow the manufacturer’s specifications.)

 4. For a clean look and to promote healthy grass, sharpen the blades on push and riding mowers prior to mowing season.

 5. Change your spark plug regularly as directed by the product manufacturer.

 6. Check the line regularly on your trimmer and have replacement line or a new spool ready when you need it.